shuiqiujian/rankflex/README.md

 ## About the Author

-Undergraduate student at CUHK-Shenzhen, passionate about data analytics, operations research, and building practical tools with R.
+Undergraduate students at CUHK-Shenzhen, passionate about data analytics, operations research, and building practical tools with R.